mr-sven/x3d-rfm-esp32/x3d-controller/Readme.md

 ## Outdoor temperature (PUB)

-Publish outdoor temperature to all actors to that the thermostates can display it.
+Publish outdoor temperature to all actors so that the thermostates can display it.

 * Topic: `/device/esp32/<device-id>/outdoorTemp`
 * Payload: temperature in °C with dot as floatingpoint separator, ex.: `-4.5`